apache/nuttx-apps/system/zoneinfo/README.txt

     application using the mount() interface described in uttx/include/sys/mount.h.

+    This steps, however, must be done very early in initialization, before there is any need for time-related services.

 Both of these steps are shown together in the following code sample:

 /****************************************************************************